anav5704/student-grades-app/README.md

 # Student Grades App

-This CLI app was made as a part of assignment 1 for CS1112 (Introduction to Data Structures and Algorithms) at USP.
+This CLI app was made as a part of assignment 1 for CS1112 (Introduction to Data Structures and Algorithms) at the [University of the South Pacific](https://usp.ac.fj).

 ## Features